ParlaSpeech 3.0: Richly Annotated Spoken Parliamentary Corpora of Croatian, Czech, Polish, and Serbian: Related Work

 On our datasets, we apply a recently developed model based on a transformer speech encoder, which shows excellent performance in the two languages processed with word-level accuracy of 99\%~\cite{ljubesic25_stress}.

 \textbf{Filled pauses}.
 Corpora with labeled disfluencies tend to be more available than primary stress corpora.
 However, these corpora often do not comprise of typical speakers.
-For example, The FluencyBank Timestamped (FBTS)~\cite{romana2024fluencybank} corpus contains 5.3 hours of annotated German speech from people who stutter, and the English SEP-28k~\citep{lea2021sep} corpus consists of stuttering speakers with segment-level annotations of filled pauses.
+For example, the FluencyBank Timestamped (FBTS)~\cite{romana2024fluencybank} corpus contains 5.3 hours of annotated English speech from people who stutter, the German KSoF~\citep{bayerl2022ksof} corpus contains over 5500 clips of stuttered speech labeled with six dysfluency types, and the English SEP-28k~\citep{lea2021sep} corpus consists of stuttering speakers with segment-level annotations of filled pauses.

 Regarding corpora of typical speakers, the Switchboard corpus~\cite{godfrey1992switchboard} has manually added disfluency markers, including filled pauses. \citet{zayats2019disfluencies} expand on the corpus, by using an automated approach to identify and add missed disfluency annotations.